A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: GENERAL METHODS

-Jiang et al. \cite{jiang2019smart} propose the SMART (Smoothness-inducing Adversarial Regularization for Multitask Training) to enhance fine-tuning of pre-trained models through regularized optimization.
-It controls model complexity using Smoothness-inducing Adversarial Regularization and stabilizes updates with Bregman Proximal Point Optimization.
-The method is designed to improve robustness and efficiency in fine-tuning PLMs, addressing issues like overfitting and improving generalization in NLP tasks.
+Jiang et al. \cite{jiang2019smart} propose SMART (Smoothness-inducing Adversarial Regularization for Multitask Training), which combines smoothness-inducing adversarial regularization with Bregman Proximal Point Optimization to stabilize fine-tuning and improve generalization.
+The method is formulated as:

-where \( \delta \) represents adversarial perturbations, \( \rho \) balances the adversarial objective with regularization, and \( f \) is the predictive function of the model.
+where \( \delta \) are adversarial perturbations, \( \rho \) balances regularization, and \( f \) is the model's predictive function.

-Zhu et al. \cite{zhu2019freelb} propose Free Large-Batch Adversarial Training(FreeLB), which is an adversarial training algorithm for improving the robustness and generalization of PLMs \cite{zhu2019freelb}.
-It enhances training by adding adversarial perturbations to word embeddings and minimizing adversarial risk.
+Zhu et al. \cite{zhu2019freelb} introduce FreeLB, an adversarial training approach that enhances robustness and generalization by injecting adversarial perturbations into word embeddings during training.
+It minimizes adversarial risk with:

-where \( N \) is the batch size, \( \delta_i \) are the adversarial perturbations, and \( \rho \) balances the original loss with the adversarial term.
+where \( N \) is the batch size, \( \delta_i \) are perturbations, and \( \rho \) controls the trade-off between task loss and adversarial regularization.

-\section{Prompt Engineering}
+These approaches collectively aim to stabilize the fine-tuning process, addressing challenges like overfitting and sensitivity to hyperparameters while improving model robustness and task-specific performance.

-Prompt engineering have gained significant attention in the field of helping PLMs understand a given task.
-Prompt engineering can be divided into two methods: Prompt Tuning and Tuning-free Prompting, which will be discussed in this section.
+\subsection{Prompt Engineering}